unsuthee/100DaysofMLCode/README.md

 # 100DaysofMLCode
-This is my commitment to the 100 days ML coding chellenge proposed by Siraj Raval.
+This is my commitment to the 100 days ML coding chellenge.

 # Topic of studies
 My focus is Deep Genenerative Model including: